 Similar to many large urban utility systems, NYW's capital needs are significant, principally the result of state and federally mandated projects.
-The capital program for fiscals 2015 -2025 includes an estimated \$12.8 billion in water and sewer projects, down significantly from a peak of \$19.5 billion projected for fiscals 2008 - 2018.
+The capital program for fiscals 2016 -2025 includes an estimated \$14.9 billion in water and sewer projects, up approximately 15% from the prior year's plan, but still down significantly from a peak of \$19.5 billion projected for fiscals 2008 - 2018.

 Funding for capital projects will continue to come almost entirely from long-term debt issuance and an extensive commercial paper program.
-NYW's current forecast shows additional bond issues through fiscal 2019 totaling \$6.6 billion, or an annual average of approximately \$1.3 billion.
+NYW's current forecast shows additional new money bond issues through fiscal 2019 totaling \$6.8 billion, or an annual average of approximately \$1.3 billion.
 Projected debt issuance, while sizable, is a marked decline from the amount of debt incurred over the previous five years.

 Debt levels are high and escalation beyond what is currently forecast could pressure NYW's rating over the medium term.
-Debt-to-net plant now stands at about 106%, and, measured on a per capita basis, leverage approximates slightly more than \$3,000.
-By comparison, Fitch's 'AA' category median ratios for debt-to-net plant and debt per capita are 50% and \$521, respectively.
+Debt-to-net plant now stands at about 108%, and, measured on a per capita basis, leverage approximates nearly \$3,300.
+By comparison, Fitch's median ratios for the rating category for debt-to-net plant and debt per capita are 50% and \$521, respectively.
 Fitch believes the demonstrated commitment to raising rates as well as management's conservative budgeting will be key to preserving operating margins and meeting the continued growth in debt service costs included in NYW's financial forecast.